henry-luo/mark-template/README.md

 - `{import at:'url'}`
   - Import functions from template at the specified URL.
-- `{component name:'...', match:'selector', prop:value `
+- `{component name:'...', match:'selector', extend:'class', prop:value `
   `    ... // template contents`
   `}`
-  - A component
+  - A component template.
+  - Component model:
+    - this.model.*: the current matched model object;
+    - this.context.*: global context for the entire transformation;
+    - this.children.*: contents defined in the component template;
+    - this.*: properties defined in the component template;
 - `{function name:'...' ...}`
-  - A function to be called by other transform functions.
+  - A function to be called during transformation.
 - `{comp ...props}`
-  - A shorthand for template component
+  - A shorthand for component template that matches elements with name `comp`.

 ### 3. Component Transformation